To access guidance on the application of asphalt click here.

 of European Specifications for asphalt, its constituents, and

 methods of testing.
-This implementation process will be completed
+This implementation process was completed

 in the UK for the beginning of 2008, but remains under ongoing review across Europe.

 European specification for road bitumens (BS EN 12591) which introduced